NezukoOS/Docs/official_requirements.md

 3 - You must have a daily-drivable unofficial build.

-4 - You must have your device sources available publicly with proper authorship for each commit.
-Exception being for if you use a prebuilt kernel.
+4 - Your Kernel Trees must be open source, we make exceptions for Vendor and Device trees in certain special cases.

 5 - Though an Enforcing build isn't necessary, the build must not stay permissive for extended period of time.